Apply Now | Eligibility and Process | Categories of Support | Committee

 - For a full list of eligibility and process requirements, please click HERE.

-Awards are typically for one year, but the program will consider, on a case-by-case basis, requests for two consecutive years of funding in the Faculty Development category.
+Awards are typically for one year.
 Two-year awards will only be made in the most compelling cases.

 Funding categories include: